What is Visual Arts about?

 Key Competencies

-This section of New Zealand Curriculum Online offers specific guidance to school leaders and teachers on integrating the Key Competencies into the daily activities of the school and its Teaching and Learning Programmes.
+This section of The New Zealand Curriculum Online offers specific guidance to school leaders and teachers on integrating the Key Competencies into the daily activities of the school and its Teaching and Learning Programmes.

 Connections

-At School
+At school

-In the arts, students learn to work both independently and collaboratively to construct meanings, produce works, and respond to and value others’ contributions.
+In Visual Arts, students learn to work both independently and collaboratively to construct meanings, produce works, and respond to and value others’ contributions.
 They learn to use imagination to engage with unexpected outcomes and to explore multiple solutions.
 Studying arts subjects therefore helps to develop critical thinking and the ability to interpret the world around us.
 As students express and interpret ideas within creative, aesthetic, and technological frameworks, their confidence to take risks can increase.
 Visual Arts celebrates, fosters, and protects knowledge from the multitude of diverse cultures within Aotearoa New Zealand, including Māori and Pacific identities.

 Working on long term art projects is an opportunity for students to hone their self-management skills, which prepares them for more independent work at Levels 2 and 3, as well as life beyond school.
 Visual Arts learning is relevant for students who are studying a wide range of other subjects where attention to detail, creating and interpreting images, and critical thinking are all important skills.